homebridge-plugins/homebridge-blinkcameras/README.md

 # homebridge-blinkcameras

-## Note on 2 factor authentication:
+## Note on 2 factor authentication

 Due to two factor authentication being required for Blink login the first time you run homebridge after installing this plugin it will pause and wait for you to enter your two factor authentication code.
-You will receieve two emails from Blink, one with the code and one to "Allow Device".
+You will receive two emails from Blink, one with the code and one to "Allow Device".
 Make sure you Allow Device before entering your two factor authentication code.